sandhawke/webgram-sessions/README.md

 * _firstVistTime, _previousVisitTime, _latestVisitTime

-* _fromClient points to an object passed by client during creation
+* _fromClient points to an object passed by client during session creation